SQL Injection

 #Make an iterative process to find the value needed

-• Handle of value exceptions
+• Handling value exceptions

 $url/query?$column=$changedvalue' UNION $found FROM information_schema.tables WHERE table_schema = '$dbfound' and and tablename != $notobjective and $table_name LIKE 'a%';